awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/3_configure_cost_allocation_tags.md

 ## Overview

-You can use **cost allocation tags** to track your AWS costs on a detailed level.
-After you activate cost allocation tags, AWS uses the cost allocation tags to organize your resource costs on your cost allocation report, to make it easier for you to categorize and track your AWS costs.
+You can use **AWS cost allocation tags** to track your AWS costs on a detailed level.
+After you activate cost allocation tags, AWS uses them to organize your resource costs on your cost allocation report, making it easier for you to categorize and track your AWS costs.

 AWS provides two types of cost allocation tags, an **AWS generated tags** and **user-defined tags**.
-AWS, or AWS Marketplace ISV defines, creates, and applies the **AWS generated tags** for you, and you define, create, and apply **user-defined tags**.
+AWS, or AWS Marketplace ISV defines, creates, and applies the AWS generated tags for you, and you define, create, and apply **user-defined tags**.
 You must activate both types of tags separately before they can appear in Cost Explorer or on a cost allocation report.

 For tags to appear on your billing reports, you must activate your applied tags in the Billing and Cost Management console.